 The next Open House event for our program is Oct 13, 2021 6:30-8:30 PM EST

 Our program integrates rigorous academic work and critical democratic engagement in the study of urban education.
 We place a high value on social justice-oriented and public-facing scholarship that bridges theory, research, policy and practice.

 Doctoral students enter into a cohort that is commited to collaborative inquiry.
 They join the program with a wealth of experience in the field and throughout their tenure conduct critical studies in urban education, aiming to move research findings to social action.
 See information on applying to the program.

-Graduates of this program are prepared to take on a wide variety of important roles in urban education: research and teaching in universities, including teacher education programs; research and leadership positions in urban school districts and in state and federal government agencies; policy analysis positions for private foundations; and staff positions with legislators and legislative committees.
+Graduates are prepared to take on a wide variety of careers in urban education, including: research and teaching in university programs; leadership in urban school districts, state and federal government agencies, non-governmental and community-based organizations; policy analysis and staff positions with legislators and legislative committees.

 The Urban Education faculty come from across the CUNY system, which results in a breadth of expertise, distinguished scholarly achievement and public engagement that anchors the program.
 Fulltime doctoral faculty members include those who teach only at The Graduate Center as well as those who teach at both The Graduate Center and another CUNY campus.